-The 1975 wine vintage is widely regarded as an excellent vintage for Tuscany.
+The 1975 is widely regarded as an excellent vintage for Tuscany.
 The wines are generally big on alcohol, colour, extract and acidity.
-The 1975 vintage is remembered for the extremely hot and dry summer which produced grapes of high concentration.
-The harvest in Tuscany was complicated by late rainfall.
-1975 was without a doubt the outstanding Brunello vintage of the decade and in the opinion of many producers one of the all time greats. the best wines in Chianti were very good indeed.
+1975 is remembered for the extremely hot and dry summer which produced grapes of high concentration, although the harvest in Tuscany was complicated by late rainfall.
+1975 was without a doubt the outstanding Brunello vintage of the decade and in the opinion of many producers one of the all time greats.
+The best wines in Chianti were very good indeed.

-The 1975 wine vintage are only now beginning to fully mature The summer months were hot and, initially dry.
+The summer months were hot and, initially, dry.
 Despite storms in August, good weather was restored through September and October, permitting the harvest to go on uninfluenced by rain.
-The wines on release are incredibly tannic yet were intensely fruity and rich.
-This has mellowed somewhat over 30+ years of cellaring leaving excellent examples of wines that will last and last well into the future.
+The wines on release were incredibly tannic yet were intensely fruity and rich.
+This has mellowed somewhat over 40+ years of cellaring leaving excellent examples of wines that will last well into the future.

 '...the wine exhibited more ripe fruit than I had previously noticed.
 There is still plenty of tannin, the wine reveals a complex, earthy cedar, curranty nose with dried fruit and herb components, full body and a classic, old style personality.